WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 So if your theme supports it, that’s an easy way to add captions to featured images.

 However, not all themes support this.
-When I tested the exact same thing in last year’s default theme (Twenty Nineteen), it didn’t display the caption.
+When I tested the exact same thing in the Twenty Nineteen theme it didn’t display the caption.

 If your theme doesn’t display the caption by default, you can keep reading for some other ways to add text over featured images in WordPress.